Right Thru Me

-The music video was shot over the weekend of October 1, 2010, and was directed by Diane Martel and was later premiered on October 27.
-The concept is a boy-girl relationship drama and features Minaj and her love fighting and arguing, with him threatening to leave her while Minaj tries to apologize.
-The video was met with positive reviews from critics, with many calling it more natural and deep than her fun and costume-filled videos.
-Minaj has promoted the song in several live appearances on The Wendy Williams Show, Late Show with David Letterman, Live with Regis and Kelly, Saturday Night Live, and 106 & Park.

 Background

 While discussing the progress of her debut album with MTV, Minaj discussed a song she described as a "standout" in the entire album.
 The song "Right Thru Me" is confirmed for the album with Minaj stating, "It's not gonna come right now.
 It'll come closer to when the album drops, but it's a really, really pretty song.
 Everyone's gonna like it.
 It's just really insightful but in a very conversational kind of way."
 The song was produced and co-written by Andrew "Drew Money" Thielk.